HJEC/r-pi-application/index.md

 ---
-title: ""
+title: "👋 Hey There!"
-layout: "default"
 ---

+### What am I looking at here? 🤔
-# Welcome To Henry's Raspberry-Pi Website Audit
+Welcome to Henry's Raspberry-Pi Website Audit! 🕵️

-## Introduction

-👋 Hi There!

-Thanks for following the link to my super-special personal website audit that I put together for you.

-### What is this?
-I wanted to convey just how enthusiastic I am about applying for the position of_Software Engineer at Raspberry-Pi.
-My way of showing this was to present what I'm bringing to the table.
-Not just technical skills, but enthusiasm and dedication.
-A willingness to go above and beyond.
+I’m genuinely excited about applying for the Software Engineer role at Raspberry Pi.
+To show what I bring—not just technical skills but enthusiasm and dedication—I’ve put together this personal audit as a way of demonstrating my willingness to go above and beyond.

-Whilst doing my research on the job position and the company, I did some digging and dev-sleuthing on the websites belonging to the Raspberry Pi foundation and LLC.
-I've created a personal presentation for you based on some of the things I've found.
+While researching the role and the company, I used my frontend development experience and deep knowledge of Web Vitals to explore the Raspberry Pi Foundation and LLC websites.
+This presentation highlights what I observed and some ideas for improvement.

-**Please read:** Before I continue, I would like to state that I never intended to step on anyone's toes with the information I am about to present.
-It should not be taken as harsh criticism or a judgement of any kind.
-I believe that the good people already working on the sites at Raspberry-Pi (that I hope to join the ranks of) are doing an incredible job.
-This audit is just my enthusiastic attempt to put myself ahead of the competition!

-### Nice enthusiasm!
-That sounds great, so what am I about to read?
+**A quick note:** My intention isn’t to criticize or judge.
+I have great respect for the talented team already working on these sites.
+This audit is simply my way of demonstrating passion and going the extra mile to stand out!

+### Love the enthusiasm!
+How does this work?
 The featured information on this page will be broken down into the following categories:

+- Technical Performance
+- GDPR
+- Security
 - SEO
-- Technical Performance
 - UX
-- Content Quality
-- Security

-With each finding I will explain where I found them, present my understanding of the issue, and my own recommended suggestion.
+For each issue I present, I'll explain where I found it, provide context on the problem, and offer a suggested solution.

-I'm hopeful that if I'm successful in my application to join the team at Raspberry-Pi, I might get the opportunity to tackle these issues and really put my money where my mouth is!
+If I'm successful in joining the Raspberry Pi team, I'm excited to tackle these challenges and put my ideas into action!

-### What's the scope of this audit?
+### What's the scope of this audit? 🔎
 All of the information I've gathered I found by personally inspecting the following domains and some of the related subdomains.

 - https://www.raspberrypi.com/